jhorey/ferry/docs/sources/examples/hadoop.rst

    sa-0    se-0 [u'se-1']       se-2 running hadoop    --

 ``hadoop`` should be replaced with the path to your specific file.
 Otherwise it will use a default Hadoop stack.
-The entire process should take about 20 seconds.
+The entire process should take less than a minute.

 Before we continue, let's take a step back to examine what just happened.
 After typing ``start``, ``ferry`` created the following Docker
 containers:

 - Two Hadoop data/yarn nodes